Expensent

 Stop hand-forwarding email invoices into Expensify

-5-minute setup with Expensent.
-Connect your Gmail, Outlook, or IMAP inbox, see every invoice in one place, and one-click forward to receipts@expensify.com — or create a rule so the next time that same invoice arrives, it's forwarded for you.
+Connect your Gmail, Outlook, or IMAP inbox, review the invoices Expensent identifies, and one-click forward the right ones to receipts@expensify.com — or create a rule so future similar invoices need less manual work.

 Get Started